You acknowledge that you have read, understood and accept the below terms and conditions and our disclaimer.

-If you intend to purchase goods and/or services through this website, you must confirm your acceptance of these terms and conditions before we will process your order.
+- If you intend to purchase services through this website, you must confirm your acceptance of these terms and conditions before we will process your order.

-You cannot purchase goods and/or services through this website unless you are capable of making legally binding contracts.
-In confirming your acceptance of the website terms and conditions, you also confirm that once your offer to purchase the goods and/or services is accepted by us, your order will constitute a binding contract between yourself and CLMNZ.
+- You cannot purchase services through this website unless you are capable of making legally binding contracts. you confirm that by submitting an order you are offering to purchase the services on the terms set out in this policy.
+You also agree that once your order is accepted by us, your order will constitute a binding contract between yourself and CLMNZ.

-You may offer to purchase goods and/or services described on this website for the price specified on this website by completing the on-line order form.
+- You may offer to purchase services described on this website for the price specified on this website by completing the on-line order form.
 Your order must contain your name, email address, payment details and any other information requested.
-Once your order has been processed you will receive an automated response confirming your details and the goods/services ordered.
-This email will be your Goods and Services Tax invoice.
+Once your order has been processed you will receive an automated response confirming your details and the services ordered.
+This email will be your Services Tax invoice.

 Any information on this website is up to date at the time it is posted on the website, but is subject to variation at any time without notice.